 Of the 1,500 pathogens known to cause disease in humans, the CDC (Center for Disease Control) formed a list of the ones which are most likely to be used as biological agents.
 The list is separated into three categories, depending on how easily the pathogens can be spread and their lethality.
 Category A agents are considered the highest risk and Category C agents are those that are considered emerging threats of diseases.

-Biological agents that are highly lethal and spread quickly.
+Biological agents that are highly lethal and quickly spread or transmitted from person to person.
 Category A agents are: